theorangepotato/programming-languages-2019/Calculator/README.md

 which produces the linearized abstract syntax tree

     EAdd (EInt 1) (EMul (EInt 2) (EInt 3))

+**Exercise:** Compare the linearized tree with the grammar [Calc.cf](https://github.com/alexhkurz/programming-languages-2019/blob/master/Calculator/Calc.cf).
+Explain how the tree is produced from the string.

 **Exercise:** Write `EAdd (EInt 1) (EMul (EInt 2) (EInt 3))` in the more familiar two-dimensional notation.